oceanprotocol/ocean.py/READMEs/c2d-flow.md

 ![test](https://user-images.githubusercontent.com/4101015/134895548-82e8ede8-d0db-433a-b37e-694de390bca3.png)

-## 9. Tips and tricks
+## Appendix.
+Tips & tricks

-This c2d flow example features a simple algorithm from the field of ML.
-Ocean c2d is not limited to ML datasets and algorithms, but it is one of the most common use cases.
+This README has a simple ML algorithm.
+However, Ocean C2D is not limited to usage in ML.
+The file [c2d-flow-more-examples.md](https://github.com/oceanprotocol/ocean.py/blob/v4main/READMEs/c2d-flow-more-examples.md) has examples from vision and other fields.
-For examples using different datasets and algorithms, please see [c2d-flow-more-examples.md](https://github.com/oceanprotocol/ocean.py/blob/v4main/READMEs/c2d-flow-more-examples.md)

 In the "publish algorithm" step, to replace the sample algorithm with another one: